Updated: Apr 7

 I'm sure the majority have you heard about some weird Kardashian sister making placenta smoothies and feeding them to her family, but it’s not completely crazy.
-I’m not recommending making a smoothie with your placenta,, but I highly encourage you to consider placenta encapsulation; however, if you want to fry it up and eat it on toast I suppose you could do that too.
+I’m not recommending making a smoothie with your placenta (however, you totally could), but I highly encourage you to consider placenta encapsulation.
 You can actually look up placenta recipes, and of course Tom Cruise and Matthew McConaughey have something to say on the matter.

-I can speak as a mom who had her placenta encapsulated, and it was a game changer.
-Compared to other moms around me I felt and appeared to have more energy than them, and my milk supply was on point.
+I can speak as a mom who had her placenta encapsulated...
+TWICE!
+It was a game changer for me..
+Compared to other moms around me I felt and appeared to have more energy than them, and my milk supply has always been great.
 It gave me energy on those tough days after a night full of cluster feeding, and even helped my husband out on nights where his sleep was heavily affected by a frequently waking newborn.

 1. Reduction in bleeding post-birth